wellspringcp/wellspring/03-treasury-and-taxation/03-1-taxation.md

 - No taxes shall be levied on abstract entities such as "corporations", etc.
   - This shall not be construed to prevent the legislature from creating and governing such fictional legal entities as "corporations"; they simply cannot be taxed: only individuals may be taxed.

-#### Evasion:
+#### Tax evasion:

 > [Review this section]

 Evasion shall not be criminalized or carry criminal penalties.
+Notwithstanding, should an indepagent present itself to court in a civil matter, on either side of the advocacy without having its taxes paid:

+##### Enjoyment of the courts:

+None of these penalties shall apply to any conagent presenting before the courts in any criminal proceeding or tort.

+- In any civil proceeding against it where an indepagent with an outstanding tax debt stands as a defendant:
+  - In an ongoing proceeding which had been filed prior to any currently unpaid debt becoming accrued, the proceeding shall continue to regular completion.
-Notwithstanding, should an indepagent present itself to court on either side of the advocacy without having its taxes paid: in any proceeding against it where it stands as a defendant, judgment shall proceed against it by default (after a legislatively determined grace period during which it may pay to regain protection), and in any proceeding where it appears as a plaintiff, its plea shall not be recognized (but upon payment of its tax debt, it may re-file its complaint).
+  - For any newly filed complaint, judgment shall proceed against said defendant by default after a legislatively determined grace period during time which it may pay its outstanding balance in order to regain protection from the courts.
+- In any civil proceeding where such an indepagent with an outstanding tax debt appears as a plaintiff:
+  - In an ongoing proceeding which had been filed prior to any currently unpaid debt becoming accrued, the proceeding shall continue to regular completion.
+  - For any newly filed complaint in the courts, its plea shall be suspended indefinitely until the tax debt balance is paid.

+##### Clarification of scope:
-- Nevertheless, the police shall continue to provide immediate protection of the physical person and property of that indepagent and its depagents.
+- Nevertheless, an indepagent owing a tax debt shall continue to enjoy the full benefit of the protection of its person and property from immediate violation by the police; the police shall continue to provide immediate protection of the physical person and property of that indepagent and its depagents.
-- Indepagents that don't pay their taxes shall be free to leave and shall not suffer imprisonment or any other criminal penalty.
+- Indepagents that don't pay their taxes shall be fully free to leave the jurisdiction of `WS` and shall not suffer imprisonment or any other criminal penalty.

 ### Upper limit on taxation